OpenNTI/nti.dataserver/docs/content-anchoring.rst

 .. code-block:: cpp

-	// An object associated with some portion of a content unit mixin NTIAnchored : NTIContained {
+	// An object associated with some portion of a content unit mixin NTIAnchored : Contained {
-		NTIContentRangeSpec content_range; //AKA anchor
+		ContentRangeDescription applicableRange; //AKA anchor
 	}

-	class NTIContentRangeSpec {
+	class ContentRangeDescription {
-		NTIContentAnchor start; //must not be nil
+		ContentPointer start; //must not be nil
-		NTIContentAnchor end; //must not be nil
+		ContentPointer end; //must not be nil
-		NTIContentAnchor ancestor; //must not be nil
+		ContentPointer ancestor; //must not be nil
 	}

+	abstract class ContentPointer {}

-	abstract class NTIContentAnchor {
+	abstract class DomContentPointer {
-		string anchor_dom_id;    //dom id of the anchoring node string anchor_tag_name; //tagname of the anchoring node string type; //The type/kind of anchor this is being used for }
+		string elementId;    //dom id of the anchoring node string elementTagName; //tagname of the anchoring node string type; //The type/kind of anchor this is being used for }